 Published by Deviant Type Press in March 2013.

-Please support an independent artist and order a copy of Inbetweenland directly from me.
+Please support an independent artist and order a copy of Inbetweenland directly from me here.

-You can also order my book directly from its distributor, AK Press, or through the big corporate outlets like Amazon, but please don't!
+You can also order my book directly from its distributor, AK Press, or through the big corporate outlets like Amazon.

 Full book description: Mapping out radical trajectories through loss, violence, and queer desire, McNamara creates a luminous archive of survival and resilience in a self-destructing world.
 A visual artist as well as a writer, the author relies heavily on the unexpected image to chronicle the impossible journey through body, family, and history–towards home.
 From the borderlands of madness to the unpredictable shape of peace, Inbetweenland bears unflinching witness to a rarely charted geography, offering the reader a resonant poetics of insurrection and grace.

 "Jacks McNamara looks at a lemon tree, the eyes of a lover, a dying parent, and sees the world.
 Acute observation and eloquent language draw the reader close so the emotional core of the poems is irresistibly naked against our skin.” -Jewelle Gomez, author of The Gilda Stories